 As a public entity, NFPD is a covered employer under the Family Medical Leave Act ("FMLA") and must comply with various requirements outlined in the FMLA; however, NFPD is only required to provide FMLA leave to "eligible employees," which the FMLA defines as those employees who have: i) completed at least one full year of service with NFPD; ii) have worked a minimum of 1,250 hours in the 12-month period preceding the leave to be eligible for such leave; and 3) are employed at a worksite with 50 or more employees (not including volunteers) within 75-miles of that worksite.
 Because NFPD does not employ more than 50 employees, no employees are eligible for FMLA leave at this time.

 Notwithstanding the foregoing, NFPD has voluntarily elected to grant temporary unpaid medical leave to an employee with a mental or physical condition that prevents them from performing the essential functions of their position.
+Employees may elect to use PTO or Sick Time (SK) to cover their leave.
 Medical leave must be coordinated and will run concurrently with any workers' compensation leave or any leave required by applicable law, such as the ADA or related state law.

 Before returning from a medical leave of absence, you must provide a statement from your physician that you are fit for duty.
 Depending upon the reason for the leave, the Fire Chief, at their discretion, may require you to pass a physical agility test and obtain required certifications that may have lapsed.